VREMSoftwareDevelopment/WiFiAnalyzer/README.md

   1. Install Android Studio
   2. Import project into Android Studio
       * In Welcome to Android Studio Screen select Import project ...
-      * Select the root directory of the WiFiAnalyzer repository and click "OK".
+      * Select the root directory of the WiFi Analyzer repository and click "OK".
-      * WiFiAnalyzer will build automatically
+      * WiFi Analyzer will build automatically

 ### Running unit tests and jacoco coverage report
 ```